JosephBrunet/Tension-inflation_GI/README.md

 ```
 $ sudo usermod -a -G dialout YOUR_USERNAME
 ```
-You can verify if your user is present in the dialout group by using the command:
+You can verify if the user is present in the dialout group by using the command:
 ```
 $ groups
 ```